Federation Map

 The Bret Harte Community Association, in existence for over 50 years, is a neighborhood organization that supports approximately 500 residences, with the purpose of bringing the community together.

 The BHCA is funded by neighborhood and community donations.
-A $10/year per household donation is suggested, however, all activities are available to all neighborhood residents regardless of donor status.
 The many accomplishments of BHCA are achieved solely through volunteer efforts.

 Culloden-Quarry-Twin Oaks HOA